 Reduced Savings Potential

-A big disadvantage of leasing vs buying solar power is the long-term savings opportunity.
+A big disadvantage of leasing solar panels is the long-term savings opportunity.
 Since you pay the solar company every month for the length of your lease, you will save money on your energy bills, but it’s typically not as much in the long-term compared to owning the panels yourself.

 Tax Credits and Other Incentives